ergogen/ergogen-docs/docs/outlines.md

 What about strings, then?

 At their simplest, strings just compare the given value against the name of each key and check for straight equality.
-Since names are unique, this makes it easy to single out a point, but not more.
+Since names are unique, this makes it easy to single out a point, but nothing more.
 How do we get "real" subsets?

 Enter the `tags` key-level attribute.
 It can be either an array (containing string tags, or "labels" that should apply to the given point), or an object (in which case the keys from its key/value pairs count).